barbodmsd/js-projects/README.md

-# js-projects

-   #Js projects it's just practice for time when i was in learn
+Js exercises and projects for when I was learning